gbmeow/rate-instructor-demo-docker-aws/README.md

 The biggies:

 FROM - centos.
 Any Dockerfile must start with an image.
-You can find images like MongoDB, Redis, etc. right here: [Images](https://hub.docker.com/)
+You can find images like MongoDB, Redis, etc. right here: [Docker Images Directory](https://hub.docker.com/)

 EXPOSE 8080 - Internal port for the CONTAINER.
 This is what server.js is listening to.
 See app.listen(8000);